-By missing the first stop at Pachamama Hostel it seemed we missed the official glitter party as everyone and their dog was covered in pretty sparkles when we arrived at Hotel Anamar.
-Happily, some people donated some of their sparkles to us so we weren’t left out.
+By missing the first stop at Pachamama Hostel, it seemed we missed the official glitter party, as everyone was covered in pretty sparkles when we arrived at the next stop.

 3 pm Walk to Hotel Anamar

-At 3 PM the party walks from Hostel Pachamama to Hotel Anamar which is just down the road.
-Hotel Anamar is a lovely little spot with a pool looking right at the beach.
+At 3 PM, the party walks from Hostel Pachamama to Hotel Anamar, which is just down the road.
+It’s a lovely little spot with a pool looking right at the beach.

 5 pm Transportation to Naked Tiger

-At this point in the day everyone is solang (sp).
-I learnt that word from my Swedish friends.
-It’s that sweet point when you are starting to get drunk and everything feels great.
-In Newfoundland we say “Getting a buzz on.”
+At this point in the day, everyone is Solang (sp).
+I learned that word from my Swedish friends.
+It’s that sweet point when you start to get drunk, and everything feels great.
+In Newfoundland, we say “Getting a buzz on.”

 8 PM – Transportation back to Arribas Bar

-All in all, I had a great time at Sunday Funday but I felt once was enough.
-Some people will pride themselves on how many Sunday Funday’s they’ve been, and maybe if I was still 22 I’d do the same, but I’m not and that’s OK.
-That being said, I definitely didn’t feel too old to be there.
-There are tons of people my age and older (29+) and as they say “you are only as old as you feel.”
-I’m just starting to realize that my heart feels much younger then my body does, at least after a night of drinking.
+That said, I didn’t feel too old to be there.
+There are tons of people in their late 20s, and, as they say, “you are only as old as you feel.”
+I’m just starting to realize that my heart feels much younger than my body, at least after a night of drinking.

 Sunday Funday Survival Trips

 - Hydrate.
-You bake in the sun all day drinking copious amounts of alcohol.
-Even I, a true cactus, knew that I had to drink water to stay alive.
+You bake in the sun all day, drinking copious amounts of alcohol.

 - Eat.
-This may be obvious but I know for me if I drink enough beer my stomach will confuse itself and not be hungry.
+This may be obvious, but if I drink enough beer, my stomach will confuse itself and not be hungry.
 This is a terrible idea.
 Get brunch/lunch before or eat at a food stand in town (they sell delicious wraps outside Arribas).

 - Wear comfy clothes.
-This goes from the early day into the night so make sure you wear comfy clothes.
-It is a pool party so most people wear their bikini, but I didn’t even end up in the pool aside from my legs.
-They give you an official tank top when you pick up your ticket but few people actually wore them that day.
-I went with shorts and a tank!
+This goes from the early day into the night, so make sure you wear comfy clothes.
+It is a pool party, so most people wear their bikinis, but I didn’t even end up in the pool aside from my legs.
+They give you a tank top when you pick up your ticket, but few people actually wore them that day.
+I went in shorts and a tank top.

 - Only bring what you need.
 I can’t tell you how many people I know who lost their belongings at Sunday Funday.
-There are no lockers, so all I’d recommend bringing is the cash you need.
+There are no lockers, so just bring the cash you need.
 I wouldn’t even bring your phone since there’s lots of water involved in the day.
-If you do bring your phone, I recommend a waterproof case to protect it!
+If you do bring your phone, use a waterproof case to protect it!